2 Signs, Gestures and Body Language

 “The chief took them [Ribault and Laudonnière] to the lodgings of his father, one of the oldest persons on earth….they interrogated him about his age, and he answered that he was the oldest in a line of five generations, and he showed them another old man who sat across from him and who far exceeded him in age.
 This was his father and he resembled a dead carcass more than a living man.
 His sinews, veins, arteries, bones, and other parts appeared through his skin in such a way that they all stood out from each other.
 He was so old that he had lost his sight and could speak only one word at a time and even that with exceeding difficulty.
 M. d’Ottigni…spoke to the younger of the two old men and asked him further about his age.
 Then the old man called in a group of Indians and, striking twice upon his thigh and laying his hand upon two of them, he showed him by signs that these two were his sons.
 Then striking their thighs, he showed him others not so old who were the children of the first two, which procedure continued in the same manner until the fifth generation.
 Yet this old man had a father still alive, older of course than himself.”[51]

 Greetings, hospitality, nonverbal questions and answers as well as other visualized feelings and statements relayed important information in any encounter.
 As one settled in, reciprocity and the exchange of gifts enunciated strong words of alliance, balance and faith.
 Indeed, gifts were “the word.”
 Joutel understood this as he sought to secure Quapaw guides for his journey north to the Illinois country.
-As he made his way to each of the four Quapaw villages, he requested help from each leader and offered words of thanks for their assistance through gifts for each village: “a gun, 100 powder charges, as many balls, two hatchets and six knives, some beads and rings.”
+As he made his way to each of the four Quapaw villages, he requested help from each leader and offered thanks for their assistance through gifts for each village: “a gun, 100 powder charges, as many balls, two hatchets and six knives, some beads and rings.”
 To further communicate good will, “and to better encourage them,” Joutel offered to leave a Frenchman in place of the provided Quapaw guide so as “to show them that we wanted to return.
 They were content with this.”
 Even as they left for the Illinois territory, they offered their horses from which the Quapaws might profit, showing them “that we leave them our best things.”[52]

 Joutel understood the importance of communicating good will to the Quapaws.
 He expressed this through complimentary, reciprocal gestures that spoke words of thanks for what was given to him.
 But Joutel furthered his promise to the four guides provided by each village as well.
 “We took care to compensate the Quapaws who had guided us to the fort [among the Illinois].
 We had promised each a gun, two hatchets, some knives, powder and balls and other trifles.
 We gave these to them.
 One of them, truly ill after having eaten the raw fat [of a buffalo], died the second day of our arrival.”
 Through an Illinois interpreter, “We expressed our sadness to them for his death…we gave to these companions of the dead man the promised gun and other things that were to be given to him so that they could give them to the village he was from or to his parents….We told them of the esteem we had for them, of which they seemed content.
 There was nothing on our part that troubled them.”[53]

 But sometimes Frenchmen were slow to grasp the power of words spoken through gifts.
 For example, during the mid-eighteenth century, the French struggled to keep the peace with the Chickasaws who lived in the region of modern-day Mississippi and Alabama.
-Consequently, to protect themselves, they hoped to maintain a strong reliance with the Choctaws, enemies of the Chickasaws, who resided more so in southern Mississippi and Alabama, near the French fort at Mobile.
+Consequently, to protect themselves, they hoped to maintain a strong reliance with the Choctaws, enemies of the Chickasaws, who resided in southern Mississippi and Alabama, near the French fort at Mobile.
 But presents due this nation in November 1732 were not given since there were simply “none to give.”
 War, lack of transport into the region, meager funds–all greatly limited French access to sufficient quantities of trade goods.
 Anger arose and attraction to the Carolina English and their English “stuff” ensued.
 Consequently, to alleviate Choctaw resentment, French officials gave them as much powder and balls as they could.
 Though the delay in regular gifts continued, the Choctaws “expected double presents the next spring.”[54]
-To be clear, presents spoke power and the longer they were delayed or declined in quality, the more dangerous it became for the French.
+Presents spoke power and the longer they were delayed or declined in quality, the more dangerous it became for the French.
 Longing for goods, a Choctaw chief, otherwise allied with the French, “was met by English traders [allies of the Chickasaws] laden with goods.”
 Enticed by their words, he “agreed to take English presents to his people and speak to them on behalf of entering into trade with the English.”
 On returning home, the chief provided a tantalizing overview of the English traders’ vast variety of trade goods that was in sharp contrast to what they were receiving from the French.
 Indeed, the Choctaws were so frustrated with the French that “the majority of the nation decided to lay down their arms and fight the Chickasaws no longer.”[55]
-Consequently, to hold on to the feeble French alliance with the Choctaws, Bienville “distributed many presents among the faithful chiefs in the hope that they might regain some of their authority.”
+Consequently, to hold on to the fragile French alliance with the Choctaws, Bienville “distributed many presents among the faithful chiefs in the hope that they might regain some of their authority.”
 As for those who were less faithful, Bienville withheld their presents to send a clear message–“those who supported France were the only ones that would receive presents.”
 He took a risk and succeeded.
 Nonetheless, “if things had not gone so well…he would have had no choice but to promise double presents for the next year.”[56]
 We will further explore the topic of objects and communication in the next chapter.

 Despite the many seemingly successful nonverbal encounters, signing had its challenges.
 The Jesuit Father Pierre Biard wrote of how one had to “make a thousand gesticulations and signs to express to [the Indians] our ideas, and thus to draw from them the names of some of the things which cannot be pointed out to them.
 For example, to think, to forget, to remember, to doubt; to know these four words, you will be obligated to amuse our gentlemen for a whole afternoon at least by playing the clown; and then, after all that, you will find yourself deceived, and mocked anew.”[57]
 Indeed, Iberville understood all too well the signs given him by the Bayogoulas near the mouth of the Mississippi River and chose to conceal what he understood from his own men: “When the French bateaux pulled up at a friendly Bayougoula village for the night, the chief asked if the strangers would like a warm woman for every man in the company.
 Apparently, Iberville was alarmed by this traditional token of native hospitality and ‘by showing his hand to them…made them understand that their skin–red and tanned–should not come close to that of the French, which was white.’”
 As Gray and Fiering remarked, “The grumbling of the men was not recorded for posterity but is plainly audible even at this remove.”[58]

 But signing could also be detrimental to an individual particularly if incorrectly done.
-As the French and English engaged in war throughout the northeast, the Mi’kmaqs, long-time French allies, were taught to show themselves as the praying ones, “les Priants,” and to identify any non-Catholic infiltrators into their region, i,e. the English.
+As the French and English engaged in war throughout the northeast, the Mi’kmaqs, long-time French allies, were taught to show themselves as the praying ones, “les Priants,” and to identify any non-Catholic infiltrators into their region, i.e. the English.
 Consequently, when one Englishman was imprisoned, suspicions arose when he made the sign of the cross repeatedly and incorrectly, “unfortunately using his left hand.”
 One among the Mi’kmaqs noticed this and said “make him do [the sign] a second time…the Englishman made the sign of the cross again with the left, believing he had done it correctly did it a dozen more times.”
 Shortly after, he was executed.[59]

 Even how one dressed served as a form of visual, nonverbal communication, “creating, affirming, and upholding identity on a daily basis.”[60]
 Priests, of course, wore black cassocks that “covered their entire body and rendered it neutral, absent of any hint of masculinity or sexuality.”
 The color black was no accident.
 It “signified mourning and poverty—the dying of self to serve God in all ways; the letting go of all things to focus solely on God.”[61]
 The color black, however, proved frightening for some Native peoples.
 Father Antoine Davion managed to baptize one child among the Houmas near modern day Angola, Louisiana in 1699, but “could not baptize the second as the mother was not accustomed to seeing cloths so long and so black.”
 As Davion approached from one side, “she fled to the other.”
 Frère Alexandre, a hospitalier from Montreal, who was “graced with good conduct and charity for the ill,” baptized the child without difficulty.
 “The mother had no fear of him,” for he was not clothed in black.[62]
-But so concerned were priests with regards their identity, that the early eighteenth century Tamarois missionary, Father Marc Bergier poignantly remarked: “I’m just as naked as [Fathers] Saint-Cosme and Boutteville; I am wearing my cassock from France in tatters, resewn with scraps tossed out by others.”
+But so concerned were priests with regard their identity, that the early eighteenth century Tamarois missionary, Father Marc Bergier poignantly remarked: “I’m just as naked as [Fathers] Saint-Cosme and Boutteville; I am wearing my cassock from France in tatters, resewn with scraps tossed out by others.”
 While Bergier “did not wish to complain…as this does not please God,” a good cassock was a small need that had to be met “to prevent unwanted whispers” regarding “his natural state, and the aftermath that could result.”
 Simply put, “if I don’t receive some clothes [white collars and a cassock]…I will have to dress in skins.”
-Bergier had to vest as a priest, to nonverbally communicate to others that he was a man of God, to communicate his position as a Seminary missionary, not as a Jesuit nor a Native convert.[63]
+Bergier had to vest as a priest, to communicate to others that he was a man of God, to communicate his position as a Seminary missionary, not as a Jesuit nor a Native convert.[63]

 At times, one literally “cross-dressed” to express alliance.
 The Tunicas, for example, were “the ones that count the most” since, according to the French, they were “the only tribe the French could consistently count on for military aid.”[64]
 Indeed, the Tunicas regularly received annual gifts from the French above any trade goods provided.
 Further, Chief Cahura-Joligo regularly embraced the French mode of dress.[65]
 He was “not at all troubled by this style of clothing…for it had been a long time since he dressed as an Indian.”
 He was “perfectly comfortable” with his “status and practices” as a Tunica but, regularly interacting with Frenchmen in his midst, “had to arrive at some common conception of suitable ways of acting.”[66]